xuanshenbo/xuanshenbo.github.com/_posts/08-09-2015-Github_basic_tutorial.md

+---
 layout: post
 title: "Github Basic Tutortial"
-description: "This tutorial is made for SWEN222 project team members, however everyone can use it as a quick tutorial.
-It only has extremely basic operations."
+description: ""
-category: Unix
+category: Github
-tags: [Unix]
+tags: [Github]
+---
 {% include JB/setup %}

 This tutorial is made for SWEN222 project team members, however everyone can use it as a quick tutorial.
 It only has extremely basic operations.